This section seeks to explain the qualifications, or lack thereof, of guardians and conservators.

 - Wisconsin: Guardianship of Adults: A Decision-Making Guide

 Very few states require that family guardians be trained (see Nebraska's program for an example of required educational instruction for family guardians).
 Generally, the level of assistance provided to family guardians tends to be limited.
-An exception is New York State's Guardianship Assistance Network, which can help individuals take the steps needed to become official guardian, set up a guardian bank account, write reports and accountings required by the court, find services and help applying for government benefits, make a plan for the ward that allows as much independence as possible, and locate resources.
+An exception is New York State's Guardianship Assistance Network, which can help individuals take the steps needed to become official guardian, set up a guardian bank account, write reports and accountings required by the court, find services and help to apply for government benefits, make a plan for the ward that allows as much independence as possible, and locate resources.

 General training opportunities and professional affiliations are increasingly available through national organizations.
 The mission of the National Guardianship Association (NGA) "is to establish and promote a nationally recognized standard of excellence in guardianship."
 NGA encourages family guardians to join its organization by offering a discounted membership fee.
 Professional certification is available in a number of states or through the Center for Guardianship Certification (CGC).